Create a Recording object

 Visualizing epoch data#

-method provides a convenient way to visualize data across epochs.
+The plot() method provides a convenient way to visualize data across epochs.

-(like eye states), specify the desired column to plot all across epochs in a single figure, colored by epoch index.
-We can observe from the following plot that pupil restriction occurs after each flash consistently, except for the first flash, likely due to a different baseline pupil size.
+For Epochs created from a Stream (like eye states), specify the desired column to plot the same variable across epochs in a single figure, colored by epoch index.
+We can observe from the following plot that pupil constriction occurs after each flash consistently, except for the first flash, likely due to a different baseline pupil size.

 [9]: